 Walking in this World | Julia Cameron

-A self-taught photographic artist, I have followed Cameron’s advice for many years now—walking as far and as often as I can—mostly around my home in southern Scotland but sometimes further afield as well.
-This practice has become an intrinsic part of my identity and affords me a powerful connection to the landscape I inhabit.
+I have followed Cameron’s advice for many years now—walking as far and as often as I can—mostly around my home in southern Scotland.
+My photographic practice is therefore an embodied one comprised of three essential elements—myself, my camera and the walk I am making.